liuxinren456852/lag/lastools-patched/LASlib/README.txt

 --------------------

-Many LAStools are free (with LGPL license).
+Many LAStools are "free" open source (LGPL).
 But some of the more powerful LAStools (i.e. for contour extraction, boundary polygon computation, TIN generation, DEM creation, thinning, clipping, tiling, sorting, ...) need a license for commercial and government use.

 --------------------

-(c) 2007-2012 martin.isenburg@rapidlasso.com
+(c) 2007-2014 martin.isenburg@rapidlasso.com